-Dear District Administrators: On behalf of the Hamilton-Fulton-Montgomery Board of Cooperative Educational Services, I am pleased to present the 2020-2021 HFM Services Guide.
+Dear District Administrators:

+On behalf of the Hamilton-Fulton-Montgomery Board of Cooperative Educational Services, I am pleased to present the 2021-2022 HFM Services Guide.

-This guide outlines the services and programs we offer in partnership with our component school districts to best serve the needs of children and adult learners throughout our region.
+This guide outlines the services and programs we offer our component school districts as we strive to be a Partner, Advocate and Leader for our region.